 - The appeal must be conducted by the county board of assessment Appeals.

-- At least fifteen (15) days before the Board Hearing, the taxpayer and the assessor must exchange lists of document, witnesses and other evidence that they anticipate presenting to the County Board, and they must provide copies to the County Board.
+- At least fifteen (15) days before the Board Hearing, the taxpayer and the assessor must exchange lists of documents, witnesses and other evidence that they anticipate presenting to the County Board, and they must provide copies to the County Board.

 - The assessor shall file with the board: